huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `availability_zone` - (Required) specify the name of the available partition (AZ).
 Changing this parameter will create a new resource.

+* `os` - (Optional) Operating System of the node, possible values are EulerOS 2.2 and CentOS 7.1.
+Defaults to EulerOS 2.2.
+    Changing this parameter will create a new resource.

 * `key_pair` - (Required) Key pair name when logging in to select the key pair mode.
 Changing this parameter will create a new resource.

 * `eip_ids` - (Optional) List of existing elastic IP IDs.
 Changing this parameter will create a new resource.